ludus-leonis/FreeBeeGee/docs/datamodel.md

 : The FBG engine this *template* should work with.
 Uses [Semantic Versioning](https://semver.org/), and npm-style caret ranges to define version-x-or-higher.

 `colors`
 : An array of (background) colors available to pieces on the table.
 Key-Value pairs with `name` and a `value` / RGB hex code.
-If empty, pices can't have dynamic colors.
+If empty, pieces can't have dynamic colors.

 `borders`
 : An (optional) series of border colors available to pieces.
 Key-Value pairs with `name` and a `value` / RGB hex code.
-If empty/missing, pices can't have dynamic colors.
+If empty/missing, pieces can't have dynamic colors.

 The remaining *template* properties depend on the game type.